Swap (XWP) Price Hits $0.0144 on Major Exchanges

-Swap (CURRENCY:XWP) traded down 2.4% against the dollar during the 24-hour period ending at 20:00 PM Eastern on January 27th.
-Over the last seven days, Swap has traded 22.5% lower against the dollar.
-Swap has a market capitalization of $212,590.92 and approximately $17.00 worth of Swap was traded on exchanges in the last 24 hours.
-One Swap coin can now be bought for approximately $0.0144 or 0.00000039 BTC on popular exchanges.
+Swap (CURRENCY:XWP) traded up 3.8% against the dollar during the 24 hour period ending at 15:00 PM E.T. on January 29th.
+During the last seven days, Swap has traded 1.6% higher against the dollar.
+Swap has a total market capitalization of $211,666.98 and approximately $41.00 worth of Swap was traded on exchanges in the last 24 hours.
+One Swap coin can now be purchased for about $0.0144 or 0.00000037 BTC on popular exchanges.

 - stETH (Lido) (STETH) traded flat against the dollar and now trades at $3,479.19 or 0.06807369 BTC.